Marai Parai: Biodiversity

+The plant diversity of Marai Parai is derived on its ultramafic composition, with example ultramafic species include Drosera ultramafica.
 The site is also home to several famous pitcher plant species, including Nepenthes rajah, Nepenthes burbidgeae, Nepenthes lowii, Nepenthes edwardsiana, Nepenthes fusca, and Nepenthes tentaculata.
 The tree Elaeocarpus inopinatus is known only from the plateau.
+The 2023 expedition of Marai Parai identified 109 moss species under 62 genera and 26 families at the trail throughout Marai Parai.
+Several novel Elatostema were discovered in Marai Parai and around Mount Kinabalu in 2004, including one species later named after Marai Parai (E. maraiparaiense).